 So let’s talk for a moment about what we DO know about the condition.

-- I want to start with the fact that chronic epididymitis has not been investigated as thorough as acute epididymitis.
+- I want to start with the fact that chronic epididymitis has not been investigated as thoroughly as acute epididymitis.
 This tells us right off of the bat that doctors don’t know near enough about the condition as they could.
 It’s likely because the condition hasn’t been known to kill you right away, so why bother?
 Ironically, that’s also our first clue.

-- Most cases of acute epididymitis are caused by bacterial infection from a urinary tract infection or a sexually transmissible infection (STI) such as gonorrhoea or chlamydia.
+- Most cases of acute epididymitis are caused by bacterial infection from a urinary tract infection or a sexually transmissible infection (STI) such as gonorrhea or chlamydia.
 This is why you want to rule these out first.

 - Chronic epididymitis may present only with pain (or so they think).
 Many times, doctors will test and test and they just can’t find the bacteria responsible for the infection.
-As a result they will tell you that no infection is present.
+As a result, they will tell you that no infection is present.

 - Chronic epididymitis develops slowly.
 However, I want you to understand that “slowly” is a relative term.
 I also want you to understand that it really depends on the circumstances.
 Sometimes the infection starts rapidly, but its progression into the epididymis is usually slow.
 I wanted to say this just to point out that not every situation is going to be different and you need to be careful about the things you accept about this condition.

 Since I wrote the article “Epididymitis Recovery Protocol” back in 2015, I have had numerous men reach out to me for clarity and help.
 This is a big part of why that article has been updated so much.
 However, this has been an amazing thing because thanks to the hundreds of men willing to share their story, I have been able to establish some commonalities among quite a few of them.
 The shocking part for me was that most of these men had very similar stories.

 - Unprotected sex (usually oral) with a partner dealing with “a cold” or chest infection